sleepingkirby/mae-moedict/README.md

 UPDATE 2016/07/25
 Added Free, English and About (to make sure the link to the source is available in the program) and Copy functionality (because that needs to be done manually, apparently.).

+UPDATE 2017/09/04
+Diverted some styles, previously hardcoded, into the style sheets in assets.
+This is to allow for easier/customization of font sizes, colors, etc. Useful when compiling for different OS's with different themes.

 Known Issues:
 - Due to vfat and the 36000+ ogg files, you can't load it all the files into the same directory.
 If audio is a must, one of the following must happen: